NGC 5474 X-1: a neutron star ULX in an old stellar cluster?: Optical data

+The F438W filter is close to the B band, so for this filter we obtained that the converted magnitude weakly depends on the chosen slope varying within 0.1~mag.
+When converting the upper limits from the F547M and F606W filters, we used the Rayleigh-Jeans law to get the most conservative estimates of $m_B$.
+The magnitudes converted to the B band are also shown in Table~\ref{tab:HST_data} and in the light curve in Fig.~\ref{fig:lcurve}.
+Also, we have tested the images for possible instrumental variation.
+To do this, we selected five test stars and obtained their B magnitudes by the same way as we did it for the X-1 counterpart.
+The spectral slope of each star was determined individually from photometry.
+In all the cases variations of fluxes of the test stars can be considered as negligible.

-It can be assumed that the optical radiation in the low luminosity state of the counterpart comes mainly from the donor star, since the donor must be much more persistent source than the accretion disc which produces its optical radiation by reprocessing of X-rays \citep{Vinokurov2013}.
-Therefore, fitting the observed spectral energy distribution (SED) of the low state with stellar models it is possible to constrain the donor parameters.
-We used the ATLAS9 Kurucz models \citep{CastelliKurucz2003Atlas9} for metallicity [M/H]$ = - 0.5$ that approximately corresponds to the metallicity of the galaxy (z = 0.004, \citealt{Sabbi2018}).
-The luminosity class was limited to the absolute magnitudes $M_V > -3.6$ derived from the~F547M magnitude accepting the distance of 6.8~Mpc.
+It can be assumed that the optical radiation of the ULX in the low luminosity state comes mainly from the donor star since the star must be a much more persistent source than the accretion disc which produces its optical radiation by reprocessing of X-rays \citep{Vinokurov2013}.
+Therefore, it should be possible to constrain the donor parameters by fitting the observed spectral energy distribution (SED) of the low state with stellar models.
+We used the ATLAS9 Kurucz models \citep{CastelliKurucz2003Atlas9} with metallicity [M/H]$ = - 0.5$ that approximately corresponds to the metallicity of the galaxy (z = 0.004, \citealt{Sabbi2018}).
+The luminosity classes were restricted to satisfy the absolute magnitudes $M_V > -3.6$ derived from the observed F547M magnitude with assuming the distance to be 6.8~Mpc.
 The absolute magnitudes for different classes of stars were taken from \cite{StraizysKuriliene1981StelEvolTracks}.
-As a result we found possible spectral classes of the donor star.
-It can be a main sequence star starting from B3 class and colder, a star of III or IV luminosity class from B5 and colder, or a bright giant (II class) from A2 to M0 (Fig.~\ref{fig:x1sed}).
-Since we have only upper limits for the optical flux in the low luminosity state, the range of possible classes is not narrow.
-Nevertheless, this analysis has confidently shown that the donor mass must be less than $7M_{\odot}$.
+As a result, we found possible spectral classes of the donor star: it can be a main sequence star starting from the B3 class and colder, a star of the III or IV luminosity class from B5 and colder, or a bright giant (II class) from A2 to M0 (Fig.~\ref{fig:x1sed}).
+This range of possible classes is not narrow because we have only upper limits to the optical flux in the low luminosity state, but, nevertheless, this analysis has confidently shown that the donor mass must be less than $7M_{\odot}$.